Fearful/flashear/README.md

 v 0.1

+- mayor redesign for mobile, needs testing
 - clean and repair ui in /my
 - clean and repair ui in /chat
 - refactor and delete repeating code
+- fix flashing content on page transition on desktop

 v 0.2